ewhiley/wishlist/README.md

 #### Models
 We have the following models:
-- Product
+- Product for product sales
 - Product category
-- User
+- User for user registration data
-- Profile
+- Profile for user profile
-- Purchase
+- Purchase for transactions
-- Wishlist
+- Wishlist for wishlist listing
 - Wishlist category

 #### Views